conmaol/maglocunus/d/data.md

     aa -- in --> dd
 ```

 Note that, while there are two entities in this data graph labelled ‘birth’, these are not the same entity.
-Kate’s birth and Mark’s birth were two distinct events, happening at different times and in different places!
+Kate’s birth and Marek’s birth were two distinct events, happening at different times and in different places!
 But they were distinct events of the same type, as in both were *births*.

 Let’s add some additional geographical information to the data graph now: